tommy1900/Path-Planning-Frenet-Frame-Optimal-Trajectory-Generation-JMT/README.md

  }
 ```
 Note: There are some cases I will abandon the trajectory combination:
-* When the lateral movement taking more time to finish than longitudinal, this will result in car moving puring horizontally after certain point, which is not physically possible.
+* When the lateral movement taking more time to finish than longitudinal, this will result in car moving solely horizontally after a certain point, which is not physically possible.
-* When there's collision occur (other vehicle interfere the trajectory), tested with a body box, any contact within +-3 meter in x or +- 1 meter in y with abandon that trajectory.
+* When there's collision occur (other vehicles interfere the trajectory), tested with a body box, any contact within +-3 meter in x or +- 1 meter in y will then abandon that trajectory.
-* Any trajectory with highier cost will be abandoned.
+* Any trajectory with higher cost will be discarded as well.
 ```cpp
 Here's the code for collision check: bool collisionCheck(Traj& s_traj, Traj& d_traj, int predict_horizon, vector<vector<double>> sensor_fusion){